matthewmueller/core/README.md

  - Minifying/compressing a file before write
  - Writing a file to disk
  - Uploading a file to S3

-As mentioned before, this is not ready for production use, and should largely be considered an experiment for the time-being.

 ## Usage